A simple and powerful ritual for reconnection

 Lastly, there’s one more thing I’d like to say as our year comes to a close.

 I’ve never been so acutely aware of how blessed I am to have a community of deeply loving and caring people in my life and I count YOU as one of them.
-May you enjoy this sweet little ritual, may it excite you for your year to come and may we each continue to use our voices and our loving action to create a year of joy, freedom and peace.
+May you enjoy this sweet little ritual, may it excite you for the year that here and for the year to come and may we each continue to use our voices and our loving action to create a days of joy, freedom and peace.